-In this tutorial, we’ll be doing a deep dive on the Composition tab.
-Chances are, you probably use this tab to access the render queue, but there’s a whole plethora of other amazing tools in here that you should be trying.
-We’ll learn how to fine-tune the details of a composition, trim a timeline, save out hi-res images, and a whole bunch more.
+Chances are, you probably already use the Composition menu to access the Render Queue, but there are several other useful tools in here that you should be trying.
+We’ll learn how to fine-tune the details of a composition, trim a timeline, save out hi-res images, and more!

-Here are the 3 main things you should use in the After Effects Composition menu:
+Here are the 3 most important things you'll be using in the After Effects Composition menu:

 - Composition Settings